8 Day(s) 7 Night(s)

 Cycling | Paro, Thimphu, and Bumthang |

 Staying in Bhutan is definitively once in a lifetime experience.
 The kingdom is truly a nature’s paradise, having been blessed with an abundance of natural beauty everywhere.
-It is for this reason; that Bhutan follows quite unique accommodation policies for its tourists.
+It is for this reason; Bhutan follows quite unique accommodation policies for its tourists.
 These policies are an endeavor by the Tourism Council to maintain the sanctity of the place and to keep it eco-friendly.
 In this paradisiacal place, international tourists have the opportunity to stay in hotels ranging from 3-star to 5-star along with an experience of staying in farms or homes of the locals.

 Bhutan typically provides hotels with a minimum of 3-star ratings going up to 5 stars.
 Since all the hotels are approved by the tourism council, Bhutanese hotels maintain international standards and are clean and hygienic.
 They provide facilities ranging from television, room service, fitness centres, spa, wifi, and many more.
 The feeling of staying in these Bhutanese hotels having traditional architecture, amidst blissful nature is simply divine.